BuddyForms/BuddyForms-Remote/readme.txt

 2. **New Form Endpoints** - Display the form or pots listings in iframe without loading your theme

 == Changelog ==

+= 1.0.2 =
+Add dependencies management with tgm

 = 1.0.1 =
 Spelling correction